maxmouchet/QSW-M2116P-2T2S/README.md

 QSW-M2116P(config)# ip route ... # Add static routes
 ```

-The configuration interface seems to only support static routes, but it should be possible to run an OSPF daemon (e.g. Quagga/ospfd) on the switch.

 ## Shell access

 To obtain a root shell, from the console port (`platform` command doesn't seem to be available over SSH):